achen27/-MKS22X-FinalProject/README.md

        Fixed bug errros.
 Amanda:
        Changed layout of board for easier animation in the future and fixed readibility of code.

+Details: Went to start increase readability because we are mostly done with the main game.
+We began with notation in Normal and Special Candy.
+Also changed bracket notation for increase readibility.
+Some minor bug errors appeared that required quick fixes.

 ### Date: 05/29/19
 Amanda: Split game function into two so the board now shows empty squares before candy falls.

+Details: Game function split so we can show a state of empty squares.
+This allows the player to watch the orbs fall down the board.

 ### Date: 05/29/19
 Kevin: